The Mary Celeste - Facts not fiction

 Prior to 1920, all ships kept solar time on the high seas by setting their clocks at night or at the morning sight so that, given the ship's speed and direction, it would be 12 o'clock when the sun crossed the ship's meridian.

-It would of course have been easier to express times in GMT, however that was not adopted as a world standard until 1884.
+It would of course have been easier to express times in GMT, however that was not adopted as a world standard until 1884 when U.S. President Chester A. Arthur convened the International Meridian Conference

-The establishment of nautical standard times, nautical standard time zones and the nautical date line were recommended by the Anglo-French Conference on Time-keeping at Sea in 1917.
+Despite this, the establishment of nautical standard times, nautical standard time zones and the nautical date line were only finally agreed by the Anglo-French Conference on Time-keeping at Sea in 1917.

 GMT is based on mean solar time (at Greenwich, UK) and has since been replaced by UTC based on quantum resonance and a consensus of clock keepers.